top of page

 The Shadow Side

-Some experts have pointed out the downsides of being open to synchronicity.
+Some experts point out the downsides of being open to synchronicity.
 For example, there is a risk of becoming too focused on signs.
 Dr. Russo-Netzer found that "over-interpreting or excessively dwelling on unexpected events" can result in a distorted sense of meaning.
-Additionally, signs can be confusing, potentially making the experience less enjoyable.
-They can even be unpredictable (see our fact box below on the "myth of the trickster" for more on that).

 Silhouette of a person on a mountain with a celestial compass in the starry sky.
 Vibrant orange and blue hues create an adventurous mood.